ece362-purdue/proton-labs/lab3-timers/README.md

     - If so, set the corresponding bit in `state` to low.
     - Push the event into `kev`.
 For example, if the key released was "5", then the value pushed into the queue should be `9'b000110101`, which is 5 in ASCII (53) with the "pressed" bit set to 0.
 - Make sure to reset ALARM1 so that the timer will fire it again in 25 milliseconds, implementing a repeating alarm.

+> [!TIP]
+> You shouldn't need any SDK functions except perhaps the `hw...`-prefixed functions for this step.

 Here's the keypad pinout again to help you visualize the connections.
 You should have GP9 to GP2 connected to COL1 to ROW4 respectively.